JosefBud/alexabot/README.md

 `Alexa stocks leaderboard` will show you the current leaderboard for portfolio value.

 ### Miscellaneous commands
+`Alexa what is the weather in [location]` will show you the weather for the location you ask for.
+You can use a city or a postal code, the latter will be more accurate.
+`Alexa minesweeper` will generate a random game of Minesweeper, 6x6 with 5 bombs.
 `Alexa profile` will show you your profile.
 `Alexa steal [@somebody]` will steal some cash from another person.
 There may or may not be a very small chance to steal a lot more than usual.
 `Alexa flip` will flip a coin.
 You either win money or you don't.